-Keep reading for step-by-step instructions and a list of platforms you can use to buy Ripple in India.
+If you're ready to get started, read on for step-by-step instructions and a list of platforms you can use to buy Ripple in Nigeria.

 To buy XRP all you'll need is a smartphone or computer, an internet connection, photo identification and a way to pay.

-If this is your first time buying cryptocurrency you'll need to look for a platform that accepts Indian rupees, like FTX or Binance.
+If this is your first time buying cryptocurrency you'll need to look for a platform that accepts Nigerian nairas, like Bybit or OKX.

 Don't worry too much about extra features or coins for now – you can always sign up with another exchange later.

 Use the table to choose a platform that meets your needs and click the Go to site button to get started.